iaretechnician/barebones-masterserver-wiki/Hosting-Your-Game.md

+## Troubleshooting

-### Players can't connect to game server, "Connecting to 127.0.0.1:xxxx"
+### Players can't connect to game server, says "Connecting to 127.0.0.1:xxxx"

 If you've hosted your servers somewhere, and when players try to access a game server and it says "connecting to **127.0.0.1**", the most likely problem is that players try to connect to game server, which is located at "the same device" (127.0.0.1 address).